-No health insurance claim assistance - OnlineNavigator does not provide help with medical claims but we are pleased to refer Insnet for this purpose.
+No health insurance claim assistance - OnlineNavigator does not provide help with medical claims.

 No overlap of services - OnlineNavigator does not provide help with telephone enrollment support for health insurance plans where commercial insurance agents, Navigators or other service providers are already available.
 OnlineNavigator focuses on providing support that is not otherwise available.

 No Medicaid or Medicare support - If you qualify for Medicare, Medicaid or subsidized coverage then OnlineNavigator service is not appropriate for you.
 Please use your state exchange or HealthCare.gov to access the available support for these health plans.